 The Nagers noticed some issues with the paint on the bumpers and discovered that their new vehicle had actually been in an accident during the delivery process without their knowledge.
 The Nagers contacted Tesla and requested a replacement – which the manufacturer refused.

-Unfortunately, Nagers soon found out they were unable to pursue legal action against Tesla – apart from taking the case before an arbitration panel.
+Unfortunately, Nagers soon found out they were unable to pursue legal action against Tesla – apart from taking the case before an arbitration panel, thanks to the sneaky Tesla lemon law arbitration clause.
 According to the purchase contract, they could only request a panel to review their case and they were unable to sue the manufacturer for false advertising.

 Sadly, such is the case for many Tesla owners who discover defects or issues with their vehicle while it is still under the warranty period.